Women's Rugby World Cup: It's show time in Whangārei!

 "A final against the Black Ferns would be great [...] and anything can happen from there," Tom said.

+Their last try was a pearler.
+A classic set-piece move.
+The Italians won their lineout before a brilliant inside pass by their No 10 Veronica Madia to wing Maria Magatti who beat three tacklers down the blindside to score.

+The second match is between Canada and Japan and is set to kick off at 3.15pm before Wales versus Scotland at 5.45pm.
+Tickets for today's triple-header are still available for purchase online at the Rugby World Cup website.

-The fans are being greeted by the sounds of a kapa haka group performing on the field ahead of the opening game.
+Earlier today fans were greeted by the sounds of a kapa haka group performing on the field ahead of the opening game.

 The excitement will be further fuelled when celebrated Kiwi artist Ladi6, whose real name is Karoline Tamati, lights up the stage later in the afternoon.